datacarpentry/R-ecology-lesson/README.md

 [![Build Status](https://travis-ci.org/datacarpentry/R-ecology-lesson.svg?branch=master)](https://travis-ci.org/datacarpentry/R-ecology-lesson)

----
-layout: lesson
-title: Data carpentry: R for data analysis and visualization of Ecological Data
+# Data carpentry: R for data analysis and visualization of Ecological Data
-keywords: ["R", "subset", "data.frame", "read.csv", "dplyr", "ggplot2"]
----

 This is an introduction to R designed for participants with no programming experience.
 These lessons can be taught in 3/4 of a day (6 hours).
 They start